Green-Duck-Punch-LLC/LinkedSlides/README.md

 This repository contains the source code for the "Linked Slides Add-on," a Google Apps Script project.
 This add-on helps users identify linked slides within a Google Slides presentation and across other specified presentations in their Google Drive.

-**The primary configuration of this source code is for deployment as a Google Workspace Add-on.** However, instructions are provided below for how to adapt it for manual use as a container-bound Apps Script within a single Google Slides presentation.
+**The primary configuration of this source code is for deployment as a Google Workspace Editor Add-on.** However, instructions are provided below for how to adapt it for manual use as a container-bound Apps Script within a single Google Slides presentation.

 ## Table of Contents